luapower/mmap/mmap.md

 * `'invalid_address'` - specified address in use.
 * an OS-specific numeric error code.

+#### NOTE

-__NOTE:__ Write buffers are flushed before mapping the file.
+* write buffers are flushed before mapping an already-opened file.

-__NOTE:__ Attempting to write to a memory block that wasn't mapped with write or copy-on-write access results in access violation which results in a crash since access violations are not caught by default.
+* attempting to write to a memory block that wasn't mapped with write or copy-on-write access results in a crash.

-__NOTE:__ Any changes done to a mapped file by other processes are not guaranteed to be visible on the mapped memory.
+* changes done externally to a mapped file may not be visible immediately (or at all) to the mapped memory.

-__NOTE:__ Access to shared memory from two processes must be synchronized.
+* access to shared memory from multiple processes must be synchronized.

 ### `map:free()`